AjKundnani/Gen1-TrustedLaunch/README.md

 1. Validate health of Virtual Machine OS and workload hosted on converted Gen2 TLVM.
 2. Re-enable all disk encryptions on Trusted launch virtual machine post successful upgrade.
 3. Re-enable backup with Enhanced Policy post successful upgrade to Trusted launch virtual machine.

+## Known issues

+### Gen1 to Trusted launch upgrade for Linux distros

+Gen1 to Trusted launch upgrade script has been validated with Ubuntu 20.04 LTS distro.
+For other distros, **mandatorily** validate the upgrade in lower environment before running in production.